lisa-butler/Dive-Tables/MyREADME.md

 * I would have a user information storage option so that the user could come back and view their previous calculations.
 * I would have a front end to improve user experience.
 * I would have an option to make your calculations using different algorithms, rather than solely bulhmann.
+* I would also want the ability to calculate the RNT and the repeat dive times.

 ------------------------------------------------------------------